csd1100/templates/README.md

     Print debug output
 ```

-- This utility requires `-s` and `-t` to be passed.
+- This utility requires `-s` to be passed.
 - `-s` is source directory from which files will be read.
 - `-t` is target directory where generated template will be stored.
+If not passed
+  value will be same as `-s`
 - `template-generator` will read config file specified in `-c` flag or
   if not defined it will read config from `source_directory/template-files.json`
 - The config file will be stored in root of all branches named `template-files.json`.